loomio/loomio_help/content/facilitators_guide/commencing/index.md

 How participants are invited into a facilitated space is incredibly important.
 People understand huge amounts of information from the invitation, and use it to judge how a space will be held and if they belong there.
 The moment of invitation is in many ways the defining opportunity to set the tone and establish trust.

 {{%expert_advice "../rich_200.png"%}}
-  > Decision-making is all about communication: your group can only make good decisions together if there’s a foundation of good communication in place first.
+  > Decision making is all about communication: your group can only make good decisions together if there’s a foundation of good communication in place first.
 This means being clear about what the purpose of a discussion or meeting is, who needs to be involved, what the time-frame is, and what people can expect. — Richard Bartlett
 {{%/expert_advice%}}

 Key aspects to an invitation: